Okay, so you decided to get a cockatoo. Which points do you need to keep in mind when finding and buying one?

 Of course you want to buy a healthy cockatoo.
 Buying a cockatoo that is already sick from the start will give you a lot of heartache and a peppered veterinary bill.
 Make sure you buy a cockatoo without fluid at the nose, without audible breathing, has neat feathers, keeps his eyes open and alert and that does not lack any toes or nails.

 You can have your cockatoo tested to the most common and serious diseases like PBFD, Polyoma and psittacosis.
 A reputable breeder will hand you a form signed by a veterinarian stating that the bird has been tested and is healthy.
 Testing for Polyoma is extremely important if you already own birds or cockatoos and you want to buy a new one to add to the group.
+A cockatoo can be a carrier for these viruses (PBFD, Polyoma or psittacosis), meaning it will not appear sick but can spread the viruses to other birds.

 You don’t want to buy a cockatoo with behavioral problems, like plucking feathers, excessive biting, excessive screaming or extreme fear.
 Therefore you need to visit your cockatoo once or twice before buying him, to check how the bird is behaving.
 How does it behave when it is alone?
 How does it act around the owner and other family members?
 Is the cockatoo aggressive to one particular person in the family?
 How does is respond to you?